Morocco

 An estimated 44,000 people living in Morocco today were born with clubfoot, but very few have had access to proper treatment.
 Historically, access was dependent on a family’s socio-economic status and the availability of trained providers in public and private health facilities.

-To effectively and efficiently scale access to proper care, MiracleFeet and Association Premier Pas are collaborating with Morocco’s Ministry of Health to:
+To effectively and efficiently scale access to proper care, MiracleFeet and AMPF are working to:

 - Train providers in the Ponseti Method including basic and advanced trainings and post-training follow up and support.

-By utilizing quality training, data driven decision-making, and corrective bracing, MiracleFeet and partners are addressing the immediate needs of children born with clubfoot in Morocco and tailoring proven interventions to ensure quality care and treatment becomes more available throughout the country and greater region.
+By utilizing quality training and corrective bracing, MiracleFeet is addressing the immediate needs of children born with clubfoot in Morocco and tailoring proven interventions to ensure quality care and treatment becomes more available throughout the country and greater region.